tomellis/athena-playground/Readme.md

  - **Tables** - Tables are essentially metadata that describes your data similar to traditional database tables.
 One important difference is that there is no relational construct.

- - **Databases** - Alogical grouping of tables.
+ - **Databases** - A logical grouping of tables.
 Also know as catalog or a namespace.

  - **SerDe** - Serializer/Deserializer, which are libraries that tell Hive how to interpret data formats.
 Athena uses SerDes to interpret the data read from Amazon S3.
 The following SerDes are supported
      - Apache Web Logs: "org.apache.hadoop.hive.serde2.RegexSerDe"